Studentship Terms & Conditions

 The award recipient is aware that they are authorising:

-– Their Research Organisation to disclose to the Research Council any information that the Research Council requests regarding the progress of their studies, the submission of their thesis (where appropriate), and the completion of their studies;
+– Their primary institution and/or the DTP to disclose to the Research Council any information that the Research Council requests regarding the progress of their studies, the submission of their thesis (where appropriate), and the completion of their studies;

-– Their Research Organisation to disclose student contact details to the Research Councils.
+– Their primary institution and/or the DTP to disclose student contact details to the Research Councils.
 This is to allow correspondence from Research Councils to students.
 Correspondence is likely to be about funded courses or possibly asking for views about funded postgraduate training.
 Students may also be invited to events or conferences that the Research Councils fund;

-– Their Research Organisation to provide data on equality and diversity to allow Research Councils to help assess how effective policies and procedures are in eliminating unlawful discrimination and promoting equal opportunities.
+– Their primary institution and/or the DTP to provide data on equality and diversity to allow Research Councils to help assess how effective policies and procedures are in eliminating unlawful discrimination and promoting equal opportunities.
 This information may be used anonymously for statistical purposes.
 It will be treated in confidence and in line with the Councils protection procedures;

-– Their Research Organisation to provide any such information requested on the Research Council’s behalf to the Higher Education Statistics Agency (HESA) or any other organisation or agency empowered to act on the Research Council’s behalf or on behalf of the Research Councils, including UK Shared Business Services (SBS) Ltd;
+– Their primary institution and/or the DTP to provide any such information requested on the Research Council’s behalf to the Higher Education Statistics Agency (HESA) or any other organisation or agency empowered to act on the Research Council’s behalf or on behalf of the Research Councils, including UK Shared Business Services (SBS) Ltd;

 – The Research Council or a third party on behalf of the Research Council or RCUK, to contact a studentship holder beyond the life of their studentship for evaluation purposes.